bennysuf/Shabbat-Candle-Times/README.md

 This project only works on American cities and zipcodes.

 Due to a CORS error unable to be fixed.
 I added a proxy website which gives the project access to the API.
-If an error shows up after having entered a valid zipcode, you may have to go on here https://cors-anywhere.herokuapp.com/corsdemo
+If an error shows up after having entered a valid zipcode, you may have to go to this site https://cors-anywhere.herokuapp.com/corsdemo

-click on the button that says "Request tempurary access to the demo server" then reload your page on the project and it should work.
+On the site, click on the button that says "Request tempurary access to the demo server" then reload your page on the project and it should work.

 ## Sources